dojian/dojian/README.md

 ## 👋 Hello, I'm An Jian!

-🎓 Master's student in Information and Data Science at UC Berkeley.
+🎓 I'm a Master's graduate in Information and Data Science from UC Berkeley, with a focus on AI.

 💼 Data Science Manager at PayPal — Developed a comprehensive customer analytics framework, applied machine learning techniques, and provided actionable insights using Python, SQL, and running experiments.